GDPR: One year on

 - Sitting on subject access requests – and then panic as a result.

 - Struggling to decide on, and implement, appropriate retention periods for data.

-- Not understanding whether relationships with clients and suppliers controller/controller or controller/processor.
+- Not understanding whether relationships with clients and suppliers are controller/controller or controller/processor.

-- Not update the existing data protection clauses in their contracts.
+- Not updating the existing data protection clauses in their contracts.

 - Having overly complicated data protection policies.